Daphne Martschenko: Academic career

 She is currently an assistant professor at the Stanford Center for Biomedical Ethics.
 Her work focuses on the ethical and social implications of human genetic research.

+Ιn April 2022, The New York Review of Books published a review by Martschenko and Marcus Feldman that was highly critical of Kathryn Paige Harden's The Genetic Lottery, initiating an exchange of letters to the publication.

 Selected works

 Martschenko DO; Wand H; Young JL; Wojcik GL.
 (2023) Including multiracial individuals is crucial for race, ethnicity and ancestry frameworks in genetics and genomics.
 Nature Genetics.

 Martschenko DO, Callier SL, Garrison NA, Lee SS, Turley P, Meyer MN, Parens E. (2023) Wrestling with Public Input on an Ethical Analysis of Scientific Research.
 The Hastings Center Report.

 Sabatello M, Martschenko DO, Cho MK, Brothers KB.
 (2022) Data sharing and community-engaged research.
 Science.